teamshares/service_action/CONTRIBUTING.md

-# Contributing to Service Action
+# Contributing to Axn

-Service Action is open source and contributions from the community are encouraged!
+Axn is open source and contributions from the community are encouraged!
 No contribution is too small.

 Please consider: